sheharbano/bro/doc/user-manual/guidelines.rst

 * Cross-references.

-  - To chapters/sections.
+  - TODO: to chapters/sections.

-  - To Figures.
+  - TODO: to Figures.

-* Citations.
+* TODO: Citations.

 Figures
 -------

 For now, just draw preliminary figures conveying the main pieces, using whatever program you prefer.
-Do not spend much time on polishing optics, we need to settle on a single style eventually anyway.
+Do not spend time on polishing, we need to settle on a single style eventually anyway.